Adarsha23/60-Days-Challenge/notes.md

 1. The CSS box model is essentially a box that wraps around every HTML element.
 2. It consists of: margins, borders, padding, and the actual content.
 3. The box model allows us to add a border around elements, and to define space between elements.

+# JS Notes:
+### 1. JS Functions and Events
+1. A JavaScript function is a block of JavaScript code, that can be executed when "called" for.
+For example, a function can be called when an event occurs, like when the user clicks a button.
+2.